iisshaun/iisshaun-port/content/pages/projects/iom-customisation.md

 date: '2024-12-13'
 client: Usual Suspects
 description: >-
-  Customisation is a big part of It's Only Money, not just to do with the Character, but also their Vehicles and Houses as well.
+  Customisation is a big part of It's Only Money, not only for the Character, but also the player's Vehicles and Houses as well.
 addTitleSuffix: true
 colors: colors-b
 media: